Tahe Beach Performer Review

 Glide Performance

-First and foremost, we rated and ranked the glide performance of each of the stand up paddle boards that we tested.
-We looked at the amount of effort it took to accelerate each board and how much each board would glide per paddle stroke.
+For this metric, we looked at how much effort it took to accelerate each board and how much each would glide per paddle stroke.
 For a fully comprehensive test, we also compared performance in still and rough waters.

-Starting with our flat water tests, we thoroughly appreciated how quickly the Beach Performer accelerated from a standstill, holding its own against boards with much more glide-oriented designs.
-It gets a decent amount of glide per paddle stroke, especially when its shorter length is taken into account.
+We appreciate how quickly it accelerates from a standstill, holding its own against boards with much more glide-oriented designs.
+It gets a decent amount of glide per paddle stroke, especially when taking its shorter length into account.

 Stability

-The Tahe is a fairly hefty, wider board, earning it a solid, above-average score in the stability tests.
-This board is a great option for beginners, offering a super solid platform to get started paddling, particularly when you are on flat water.
+The Beach Performer is a hefty, wider board, earning it a solid, above-average score in our stability tests.
+This board is a great option for beginners, offering a super stable platform to get started paddling, particularly when you are on flat water.

-This SUP also does decently well in wavy or choppy conditions, though there is a noticeable reduction in stability.
-The blunt nose and wider board tends to slap the water when passing through the waves, creating some less than ideal oscillations compared to pointier boards that can slice through waves.
+This SUP also does decently well in wavy and choppy conditions, though there is a noticeable reduction in stability.
+The blunt nose and wider board tend to slap the water when passing through the waves, creating some less-than-ideal oscillations compared to pointier boards that can slice through waves.

-The Tahe also has a stated maximum weight limit of 200 pounds, which is a bit less than some of the longer and larger boards.
-We did notice a significant reduction in stability as paddlers were closer to this limit, so it might not be the best option for larger paddlers.
+The Beach Performer also has a stated maximum weight limit of 200 pounds, a bit less than some of the longer and larger boards.
+We noticed a significant reduction in stability as paddlers were closer to this limit, so it might not be the best option for larger folks.

 Maneuverability

-It did well at performing slaloming maneuvers in both flat and rough water and lets you make a U-turn without too much difficulty.
-However, it still is more of a flat water board, making it a little more cumbersome and clunky to turn than surfier boards that respond better to shifting body weight and leaning through turns.
+This board did well at performing slaloming maneuvers in both flat and rough water, and you can make a U-turn without too much difficulty.
+However, it still is more of a flat-water board, making it a little more cumbersome and clunky to turn than surfier boards that respond better to shifting body weight and leaning through turns.

 Ease of Transport

-This stand up paddle board is shorter than the extra long touring boards, making it much easier to maneuver in general.
-We found that we could transport it angled out the bed of a mid-size pickup truck – with a restraining strap of course – without issue, something we didn't feel could safely do with the 12-foot or longer boards.
-It has a nice molded hand grip in the middle of the board and isn't too uncomfortable to carry for short distances.
+This stand-up paddle board is shorter than an extra-long touring board, making it much easier to maneuver in general.
+We found that we could transport it angled out the bed of a mid-size pickup truck, something we didn't feel we could safely do with the 12-foot-or-longer boards.
+The Beach Performer has a nice molded hand grip in the middle of the board and isn't too uncomfortable to carry for short distances.

-This board has a plastic construction with a foam deck pad that overall held up very well to our abuse.
+The Beach Performer has a plastic construction with a foam deck pad that, overall, held up very well to our abuse.
 The plastic was dragged over all surfaces, such as pavement, sand, or gravel, and only showed minor cosmetic scrapes and scuffs.

-We highly endorse the Tahe Beach Performer as a great option for anyone looking for an all-around stand up paddle board that wants an excellent product and doesn't want to spend a ton.
-This board isn't the best at gliding but does well enough that you can still go on longer tours.
-It has plenty of stability for even novices and is fairly surfy and maneuverable.
+The Beach Performer is a great option for anyone looking for an all-around SUP without spending a ton.
+This board isn't the best at gliding, but it does well enough that you can still go on longer tours.
+It has plenty of stability even for novices, and is fairly surfy and maneuverable.
 It's not too much of a pain to haul around out of the water and can withstand a decent amount of abuse with only cosmetic damage to show for it.
-It's a great value option for families or beginners that we would be quick to recommend.
+It's a great value option for families or beginners.